MS IN CHEMISTRY

 Students may pursue either a thesis or non-thesis option in the program and 30 credits are required.
 Classes are taught by full-time faculty or scientists working in industry.

 Students may pursue either a full- or part-time schedule.
 Enrollment ranges from 5 to 20 students with an average class size of 12 students.
-Classes meet twice a week in the evening for an hour and 15 minutes, either on Monday and Wednesday or Tuesday and Thursday from 6 p.m. to 7:15 p.m. or 7:30 p.m. to 8:45 p.m.
+Classes meet twice a week in the evening for an hour and 15 minutes.
+Some classes meet on Monday and Wednesday from 6:15 p.m. to 7:30 p.m. or 7:45 p.m. to 9:00 p.m. and other classes meet on Tuesday and Thursday from 6 p.m. to 7:15 p.m. or 7:30 p.m. to 8:45 p.m.

 The deadline to apply and be considered for funding for the fall semester is March 1, although applications submitted after this date may still be considered for funding.
 While March 1 is the priority deadline for funding, applications are accepted on a rolling basis until August 1.